VA Construction Loans Guide: Everything You Need to Know

 • Origination appraisal The building plan must comply with the VA Minimum Property Requirements, MPRs and local building codes.
 You must make this your primary residence in order to be qualified.
 It cannot be a second or investment property.

-See also Amerisave Home Equity Loan: Your Key to Unlocking Home Value
+See also Home Equity Loan Calculator: A Comprehensive Guide to Unlocking Your Home's Value

 VA Funding Fee & Down Payment Requirement